AlmaQasreena/webdev-weathertop-project/README.md

 # mi-weathertop_starter

 This is a 4th Semester Web Technology Project in my course Artificial Intelligence & Data Science (B. Sc.).
 The task is as follows:
-- Develope a website which allows user to manage a list of weather stations and display the current and pass weather measurement data using Model-View-Controller.
+- Develope a local website which allows user to manage a list of weather stations and display the current and pass weather measurement data using Model-View-Controller.
 - Integrate the page to display data from a database using PostgreSQL.
 - Visualize the data from OpenWeather API to be displayed on the website.